Casualties of the Iraq War: Contractor casualties

 By July 2007, the Department of Labor recorded 933 deaths of contractors in Iraq.
 By April 2007, the Special Inspector General for Iraq Reconstruction stated that the number of civilian contractor deaths on US-funded projects in Iraq was 916.
 In January 2007, the Houston Chronicle reported that the Pentagon did not track contractor deaths in Iraq.
 In January 2017, an estimated 7,761 contractors had been injured in Iraq, but their nationality was not known.
 By the end 2006, civilian contractors suffered "3,367 injuries serious enough to require four or more days off the job."
 The Labor Department had these numbers because it tracked workers' compensation claims by injured workers or families of slain contractors under the federal Defense Base Act.

 Health outcomes

 By November 2006, there were reports of a significant deterioration of the Iraq health care system as a result of the war.

 In 2007, an Iraqi Society of Psychiatrists and WHO study found that 70% of 10,000 primary school students in the Sha'ab section of north Baghdad are suffering from trauma-related symptoms.

 Subsequent articles in The Lancet and Al Jazeera have suggested that the number of cases of birth defects, cancer, miscarriages, illnesses and premature births may have increased dramatically after the first and second Iraq wars, due to the presences of depleted uranium and chemicals introduced during American attacks, especially around Fallujah, Basra and Southern Iraq.

 Total Iraqi casualties

-Estimates of the total number of Iraqi war-related deaths are highly disputed.
-According to Keith Krause of the Graduate Institute of International and Development Studies, Geneva, Switzerland, "the consensus seems to be that around 150,000 people died violently as a result of the fighting between 2003 and 2006."